AppliedStat/AppliedStat.github.io/_publications/pub-journal.md

 _Mathematical Problems in Engineering_, vol. 2018, Article ID 6056975.
 doi:[10.1155/2018/6056975](https://doi.org/10.1155/2018/6056975)

 2018. **Park, C**.
 (2018).
-A quantile Variant of the Expectation–Maximization Algorithm and its Application to Parameter Estimation with Interval Data.
+A Quantile Variant of the Expectation–Maximization Algorithm and its Application to Parameter Estimation with Interval Data.
 _Journal of Algorithms & Computational Technology_,
 **12**(3), 253-272.
 doi:[10.1177/1748301818779007](https://doi.org/10.1177/1748301818779007)